aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 ## Extract Content Between Paragraphs

-This shows how to use the method above to extract content between specific paragraphs.
+This demonstrates how to use the method above to extract content between specific paragraphs.
 In this case, we want to extract the body of the letter found in the first half of the document.
 We can tell that this is between the 7th and 11th paragraphs.
 The code below accomplishes this task.
 The appropriate paragraphs are extracted using the CompositeNode.GetChild method on the document and passing the specified indices.
 We then pass these nodes to the **ExtractContent** method and state that these are to be included in the extraction.
 This method will return the copied content between these nodes which are then inserted into a new document.
-The below example demonstrates how to extract the content between specific paragraphs using the ExtractContent method above.
+The below example shows how to extract the content between specific paragraphs using the ExtractContent method above.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenParagraphs-ExtractContentBetweenParagraphs.cpp" >}}

 ## Extract Content Between Different Types of Nodes

 We can extract content between any combinations of block-level or inline nodes.
 In this scenario below we will extract the content between the first paragraph and the table in the second section inclusively.
 We get the markers nodes by calling Body.FirstParagraph and CompositeNode.GetChild method on the second section of the document to retrieve the appropriate Paragraph and Table nodes.
 For a slight variation let’s instead duplicate the content and insert it below the original.
-The code example given below demonstrates how to extract the content between a paragraph and table using the ExtractContent method.
+The code example given below shows how to extract the content between a paragraph and table using the ExtractContent method.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenBlockLevelNodes-ExtractContentBetweenBlockLevelNodes.cpp" >}}

 ## Extract Content Between Paragraphs Based on Style

 You may need to extract the content between paragraphs of the same or different styles, such as between paragraphs marked with heading styles.
-The code below demonstrates how to achieve this.
+The code below shows how to achieve this.
 It is a simple example which will extract the content between the first instance of the “Heading 1” and “Header 3” styles without extracting the headings as well.
 To do this we set the last parameter to false, which specifies that the marker nodes should not be included.

 In a proper implementation, this should be run in a loop to extract content between all paragraphs of these styles from the document.
 The extracted content is copied into a new document.
 The code example given below shows how to extract content between paragraphs with specific styles using the ExtractContent method.
 You can download the template file of this example from here.